Fortran#

 case of multiple inputs/outputs, change the dimension

-attribute of the inputs
+attribute of the inputs and outputs accordingly,

 e.g. for two inputs this code would be character(len=255),

-dimension(2) :: inputs
+dimension(2) :: inputs.

 Next, the input and output keys for the model and script are now constructed